 It is important to use sterilized, hot jars and lids.
 Everything you need comes in a case of canning jars.
 The lids and screw bands go into a small pot of water which you bring to a simmer to keep warm.
 Wash and dry your jars and place on a large baking rack and set in the oven at 225 degrees F for 10 minutes.
 Keep them warm until ready to fill.
 Or you can fill a canner with water and place your jars in the water and heat to 180 degrees F. A metal canning rack makes easy work of adding all the jars at once.

 I add a 1/2 teaspoon of butter to all my jams and jellies to prevent bubbly scum from forming from the boiling process.
-I rarely have to skim my jellies any more.
-I add this after the first boil.
+Rarely do I have to skim my jellies any more.
+This is added after the first boil.
 You will need to process the full jars of jelly in the water bath canner.
 Have it filled with 3-4 inches of warm water and place it on a burner to heat while you are making the jam.

 - 7-8 medium SunGold kiwifruit